Glassmkr Documentation

 # 2. Add your collector key (get it from glassmkr.com after signing up)

-sudo tee /etc/glassmkr/collector.yaml << 'EOF'
+sudo tee /etc/glassmkr/crucible.yaml << 'EOF'

 server_url: https://app.glassmkr.com